DoctorWkt/build-ubuntu-vm/README.md

 Yes, I know that this could all be done with Packer.
 Feel free to show me how!
 I just wanted to try doing it with a couple of simple shell scripts :-)

+P.S.
+I borrowed most of the ideas and the shell code from other Github repositories and from various web pages.
+I wish I had kept track of the sources, so my apologies to those people who wrote the original code.